-- 2. The system displays the most recent event as follows: - event number - type of event, identified by its corresponding code (see your installer for the meaning of each code) - zone or user number (depending on type of event) - time and date of the event's occurrence. - 3.
+- 2. The system displays the most recent event as follows: - event number - type of event, identified by its corresponding code (refer to the code table that follows) - zone or user number (depending on type of event) - partition in which event occurred - time and date of the event's occurrence. - 3.
 Pressing [] displays previous events (back in time).
 Pressing [#] displays events forward in time. - 4.
 Exit the event log by pressing any key other than [] or [#].